Darep/Beatstream-Alfred-Plugin/README.md

 - Type 'n' to go to next song.
 - Type 'p' to go to play/pause.
-- Type 'pref' to go to previous song.
+- Type 'prev' to go to previous song.

 ## Installing